ogtem/FirefoxProfileSelectorWithPassword/README.md

 FirefoxProfileSelectorWithPassword

 Description:
-FirefoxProfileSelectorWithPassword is a batch script to launch Firefox with different profiles based on a password input.
+FirefoxProfileSelectorWithPassword is a batch script to launch Firefox with different profiles based on user input.
 Enter the correct password to open a specific profile with predefined URLs, or the default profile otherwise.
 Easily customizable for different passwords, profiles, and URLs.
 Ideal for secure and efficient profile management.

 Features:

     Password-protected profile selection
-    Launches Firefox with specified profiles and URLs Uses delayed variable expansion for secure password handling Simple and easy-to-use interface
+    Launches Firefox with specified profiles and URLs Does not display password input for secure entry Simple and easy-to-use interface

 Usage: